Lackadaisical-Security/Lackadaisical-Security/README.md

 ## 🔐 About Me

 I am an **Autonomous Systems Engineer & Cybersecurity Researcher (Singularity Class)**—an ultra-elite cyber architect and AI systems engineer.
 My expertise spans designing and implementing production-ready security systems from first principles, often leveraged entirely through AI-driven development.
 I build with zero dependencies, focusing on privacy, anonymity, and enterprise-grade resilience.
+I'm also a cybersecurity professional specializing in developing security tools and systems.
+My work there focuses on creating practical solutions for malware detection, network analysis, secure communications, and file scanning.
+I believe in building robust security tools that are both effective and accessible

 <p align="center">
   <a href="https://lackadaisical-security.com">